 Cyanotype Workshop: Step-by-Step Guide

-Follow these 20 steps to create your own stunning cyanotype prints!
+Follow these 20 basic steps to create your own stunning cyanotype prints!
+The steps are not specific or detailed.
+They will give you the general idea.
 Photos and tips included for guidance.

 Materials You Will Need

-- Chemicals: Solution A (ferric ammonium citrate) & Solution B (potassium ferricyanide)
+- Chemicals: Solution B (ferric ammonium citrate) & Solution A (potassium ferricyanide)

 - UV light source (or sunlight)